Harsh-KH-6/workout_helper/README.md

 # 🏋️‍♂️ Fitness Pro – Workout Helper

 A modern, interactive fitness web app to help you plan workouts, track progress, calculate BMI & calories, and get personalized diet plans.
-Built with a focus on design, usability, and smart engineering using AI tools like Cursor.ai and ChatGPT.
+Built with a focus on design, usability, and smart engineering using AI tools like Deepseek , Claude and ChatGPT.

 ---